TaufeeqAi/Iris-v2/README.md

    * `BOT_API_BASE_URL`: The URL where your MCP servers can reach your bot-api (e.g., `http://localhost:8000` for local development).

-   > **Note:** Discord and Telegram bot tokens/API keys are now provided when you create/update an agent via the bot-api's `/agents/create` or `/agents/update` endpoints, not directly in the `.env` for the bot-api itself.
+   > **Note:** Discord and Telegram bot tokens/API keys are provided when you create/update an agent via the bot-api's `/agents/create` or `/agents/update` endpoints, not directly in the `.env` for the bot-api itself.
 However, if you are running MCPs locally, they might still need some of these in their own `.env` files or passed via environment variables.
 For Kubernetes, these will be managed via `k8s/secrets.yaml`.

 3. **Install Dependencies**